qykong/testing-strategies/README.md

   -np NETWORK_PARAMS, --network-params NETWORK_PARAMS
                         specify the network parameter to use -oracle_type ORACLE_TYPE
-                        type of oracle to use -num_tracers NUM_TRACERS
+                        type of oracle to use, one of "backward", "forward", "oracletracer", "globaloracle", "random" -num_tracers NUM_TRACERS
                         number of tracers
   -nxIts NXITS          number of iterations of random networks